A rod of length L and mass M has a nonuniform mass distribution. ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A rod of length L and mass M has a nonuniform mass distribution.
-The linear mass density (mass per length) is λ = cx^2 , where x is measured from the center of the rod and c is a constant. b.
-Find an expression for c in terms of L and M.
+The linear mass density (mass per length) is λ = cx^2 , where x is measured from the center of the rod and c is a constant. c.
+Find an expression in terms of L and M for the moment of inertia of the rod for rotation about an axis through the center.

 2